Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Broadcast Rate Optimization

-Since the values from exact analysis shown in Propositions~\ref{prop-cov} and \ref{prop-mean} include numerical integrals and multi-level summations, the calculation of the exact value of $D(\rho)$ requires a large computational cost.
-Furthermore, its optimization becomes much more time-consuming because such a heavy computation is needed in each step of numerical optimization methods.
+By numerically solving the above problem, we can obtain the optimal broadcast rate that maximizes $D(\rho)$.
+Recall that the values from exact analysis shown in Propositions~\ref{prop-cov} and \ref{prop-mean} require time-consuming numerical computation, and thus the optimization of $D(\rho)$ becomes much more time-consuming because of iterative computation in numerical optimization methods.
 However, by using the closed-form approximation of $D(\rho)$, we can compute the optimal $\rho_{\ast}$ in a reasonable computational time.
-Because we found that $D(\rho)$ and $M(\rho)$ are mostly insensitive to $n_+$ and $n_-$, we adopted a long queue assumption in our approximation.
-As a result, if we assume that $\alpha$, $T$, and $\rho_0$ are given in advance, $\rho_{\ast}$ can be determined by only $\lambda_x$ and $\lambda_y$.
-This fact suggests that if we prepare a look-up table in our vehicles that describes the optimal broadcast rate corresponding to each value of $\lambda_x$ and $\lambda_y$, we can immediately optimize the broadcast rate by just obtaining the current traffic density in the running segments.
-This fact leads to the possibility of (near-)optimal real-time broadcast rate control.
-However, considering all possible cases for $n_+$, $n_-$, $\lambda_x$, and $\lambda_y$ is unrealistic for the exact analysis.
+Indeed, if we assume that $\alpha$, $T$, and $\rho_0$ are given in advance, $\rho_{\ast}$ can be determined by only $\lambda_x$ and $\lambda_y$.
+This fact suggests that if we prepare a look-up table in our vehicles that describes the optimal broadcast rate corresponding to each value of $\lambda_x$ and $\lambda_y$, we can control the broad cast rate in (near-)optimal real-time manner.